DanielPNewman/DanielPNewman.github.io/index.md

 Nowadays I’m doing some cognitive neuroscience research - I work part-time as a researcher for the Bellgrove Laboratory as Monash University School of Psychological Sciences – but I’ve also expanded my interests to include both the financial markets, and data science more generally.
 I’m studying in my spare time to sit the [Level I CFA exam] [2], and I also do some work on a casual basis as a data scientist for [Vokke’s Business Intelligence team] [3].

 I frequently use the [Matlab] [4] and [R] [5] languages for data analysis, and I've recently started to play around learning [Python] [6] for data science too (I plan to write a blog post about triumphs and pitfalls along a journey transitioning to Python from R, when I get some time!).
-I sill remember my way around [SPSS] [7] fairly well, but I rarely using SPSS for data analysis these days.
+I sill remember my way around [SPSS] [7] fairly well too, but I rarely using SPSS for data analysis these days.

 This is me at one of my favourite places in Australia, Tidal River at Wilsons Promontory National Park: